UPDATE (Oct. 2023) – The new Creative Cloud 2024 direct download links are now available.

 These unauthorized versions of CC programs are recommended to be uninstalled, otherwise users “will not have third-party claim coverage pursuant to their contract with Adobe.
 Should customers continue to use or deploy these unauthorized versions, they may be at risk of potential claims of infringement by third parties.”

-Pursuant to this, Adobe has removed access to these specific apps from both the Creative Cloud Desktop app, as well as via the CC direct download links… This is something to be especially aware of if you have relied on access to and usage of those older tools.
+Pursuant to this, Adobe has removed access to these specific tools from both the Creative Cloud Desktop app, as well as downloading those tools via the CC direct links… This is something to be especially aware of if you have relied on access to and usage of those older apps.

 Further, not all older versions of all apps are restricted.
 For example, Dreamweaver, Illustrator, and InDesign CC 2014, 2015, 2017, 2018 and 2019 are all still authorized and all still available for download and ongoing use.